Blackfort Technology

 Architecture & pilot

-Selection of the deployment option, HA architecture design, pilot rollout for a delimited area (one plant, one tenant, one admin group).
-Validation of the approval workflows with real stakeholders.
+Selection of the deployment option and pilot rollout for a delimited area (one plant or one admin group).
+Validation of the permission matrix, session recording and live supervision with real stakeholders.

 Rollout & migration